-I recently sent an email to my three children (ages 18, 19 and 26) with the subject line “An important topic no one wants to talk about” that had them jokingly saying they were going to mark future emails from me as Spam.
-The unpleasant topic was related to the correlation between HPV (human papillomavirus), oral cancer and oral sex.
+I recently sent an email to my three children (ages 18, 19, and 26) with the subject line “An important topic no one wants to talk about” that had them jokingly saying they were going to mark future emails from me as spam.
+The unpleasant topic was related to the correlation between HPV (human papillomavirus), oral cancer, and oral sex.

-In the past, the “model” for oral cancer was an older man who had spent a lifetime of smoking and drinking.
+In the past, the “model” for oral cancer was an older man who had spent a lifetime smoking and drinking.
 But now, young people without the risk factors of smoking and drinking are being diagnosed with oral cancer.
 It is suspected that oral sex, considered by many young adults to be “safer” than intercourse, is considered the culprit.

 According to the Journal of the American Medical Association, about 7 percent of men and women between the ages of 14 and 69 living in the United States carry HPV in their mouths.
 Advances in diagnosis have allowed researchers to test for viral DNA and have found HPV in many oral cancers.
-Even the location of HPV related oral cancer varies from the “traditional” oral cancers, with lesions being found primarily in the back of the throat and in the crypts, or crevices, of the tonsils.
+Even the location of HPV-related oral cancer varies from the “traditional” oral cancers, with lesions being found primarily in the back of the throat and in the crypts, or crevices, of the tonsils.

 I advise all my patients to be aware of the potential signs and symptoms of oral cancer:

 - An unexplained white or red lesion in the mouth has been present for more than two weeks